mridubhatnagar/email_client/readme.md

 ### Part 1

 0. Fetch  OAuth Credentials from console.cloud.google.com.
-[Credentials](credentials.md)
+Click on the link to see step by step how to access [credentials](credentials.md) from google.

 1. Clone the repository using command.